-The configuration can be edited by clicking the “Edit Configuration” option.
+The configuration can be edited by clicking the “Edit Configuration > Folder List” option.
 Details regarding how to configure the uploader will be discussed in the next section.
 The “Settings” options will display application specific settings, which are discussed below in the Settings section.

 The “Check In”, “Check Out” and “Unread Notification” options will be discussed in the Review Process section.